wolfgangj/okami/README.md

 So far I failed to create a linker script for GNU ld that makes a unified dictionary work.
 This should be easy to fix with our own assembler, though.
 One more example of using overcomplex tools not paying off...

+One detail was left out of the diagram above:
+We can have sections of private definitions, which will be skipped when looking up names.
+Those entries have the length of the name set to zero.
+This zero value if followed up by the address of the next dictionary entry that shuld not be ignored.
+This mechanism is used by the `private{` ... `}in{` words.
+You'll find plenty of examples in the library code.

 In addition to `dp`, there is also `hp` (the `here` pointer), which is used for compiling and by words like `,` (comma).